St. John's, Newfoundland and Labrador: Geography

 St. John's is along the coast of the Atlantic Ocean, on the northeast of the Avalon Peninsula in southeast Newfoundland.
-The city is North America's most easterly city, excluding Greenland; it is 475 km closer to London, England than it is to Edmonton, Alberta.
-It is also closer to all of Ireland than to Miami, Florida, United States, also on the east coast of North America.
-The city is the largest in the province and the second largest in the Atlantic Provinces after Halifax, Nova Scotia.
+The city is North America's most easterly city, excluding Greenland.
+The city is the largest in the province and the second-largest in the Atlantic Provinces after Halifax, Nova Scotia.
 Its downtown area lies to the west and north of St. John's Harbour, and the rest of the city expands from the downtown to the north, south, east and west.
-The city covers a total of 446.04 km2 (larger than Montreal), but the majority of its area remains covered by undeveloped woods.
+The city covers a total of 446.04 km2 (larger than Montreal, Quebec), but the majority of its area remains covered by undeveloped woods.

 Coniferous trees such as black spruce, white spruce, and balsam fir dominate the native vegetation.
 The largest deciduous tree is white birch; species of lesser stature include alder, cherry and mountain ash.
 Of introduced tree species, sycamore maple is most abundant and Norway maple is common.
 Blue spruce, common horsechestnut, European beech and littleleaf linden are among the other non-native species grown.

 Climate

 St. John's has a humid continental climate (Köppen Dfb) with smaller seasonal variation than normal for the latitude, which is due to Gulf Stream moderation.

 Mean temperatures range from -4.7 C in February to 16.5 C in August, showing somewhat of a seasonal lag in the climate.
 The city is also one of the areas of the country most prone to tropical cyclone activity, as it is bordered by the Atlantic Ocean to the east, where tropical storms (and sometimes hurricanes) travel from the United States.
-With an annual average 60.58 in of precipitation, the city is one of the wettest in Canada outside of coastal British Columbia.
+With an annual average 1538.9 mm of precipitation, the city is one of the wettest in Canada outside of coastal British Columbia.
 This is partly due to its propensity for tropical storm activity as well as moist, Atlantic air frequently blowing ashore and creating precipitation.

 Of major Canadian cities, St. John's is the foggiest (124 days) and windiest (24.3 km/h average speed).
 Precipitation is frequent and often heavy, falling year-round.
 On average, summer is the driest season, with only occasional thunderstorm activity.
 June is the driest month, averaging 88.2 mm of precipitation.
-The wettest months are from October to January, with December the wettest single month, with about 174 mm of precipitation on average.
+The wettest months are from October to January, with December the wettest single month, with 173.9 mm of precipitation on average.
 This winter precipitation maximum is unusual for humid continental climates, which typically have a late spring or early summer precipitation maximum (for example, most of the Midwestern United States).
-Most heavy precipitation events in St. John's are the product of intense mid-latitude storms from the Northeastern United States and New England states, and these are most common and intense from October to March, bringing heavy precipitation (commonly 40 to 80 mm of rainfall equivalent in a single storm), and strong winds.